43081j/43081j.github.io/_posts/2019-01-27-first-look-at-deno.md

 ---
 layout: post
-title: First thoughs on Deno, the JavaScript/TypeScript run-time
+title: First thoughts on Deno, the JavaScript/TypeScript run-time
 description: First thoughts on using the new JavaScript/TypeScript run-time built on top of V8: Deno.
 ---